How to Stop Overeating: 12 Effective Strategies

 It happens to the best of us.
 You sit down to a meal and eat far more than you planned.
 Your pants feel too tight, your stomach is upset, and your energy tanks.

-Occasional overeating happens, and it’s not a big deal as long as you can get back on track for the next meal.
+Occasional overeating happens, and it’s not a big deal if you can get back on track for the next meal.
 But if this happens to you all the time, it’s worth examining why you are overeating and what steps you can take to minimize it.

 Unfortunately, our culture of super-sized meals and accessibility to calorically dense foods can make it easy to overeat without even realizing it.

-If you struggle with overeating, the trick is to examine your own patterns and habits.
+If you struggle with overeating, the trick is to examine your own patterns and address potentially unhealthy habits.

 Let’s look at some of the science behind overeating—why we do it, why it’s not so great for us, and what you can do to make changes to help you feel better.